 The School has a legal duty under section 26 of the Counter-Terrorism and Security Act 2015 to have 'due regard to the need to prevent people from being drawn into terrorism'.
-This is known as The Prevent Duty.
+This is known at the Prevent duty.
 Schools are required to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
-Successful candidates will complete the EduCare online Prevent Duty training.
+Accordingly, as part of the recruitment process, when an offer is made the offer will be subject to a Prevent duty risk assessment [more guidance for schools from the DfE on this can be found at: